Characterizations of canonically compactifiable graphs via intrinsic metrics and algebraic properties: Background

 In the rest of this note we will only look at connected graphs.
 We can do this since a graph is canonically compactifiable if and only if it has finitely many connected components (i.e. equivalence classes with respect to connectedness) and every connected component is canonically compactifiable.
+We will explicitly state if we don't use this assumption.